Antioch Arrow: Post-breakup

 Since the group's break-up, members have gone on to work on other musical projects.
 Andy Ward and Ron Avila, for example, formed the Three One G supergroup Holy Molar.
 Aaron Montaigne would later form a heroin addiction by the late 1990s, but eventually sobered when he joined the US Army in the early 2000s.
 Motaigne would play drums for the deathrock band VR SEX.
 Jeff Winterberg would go on to do photography, and in 2011 he was diagnosed with medulloblastoma, a rare form of cancer that typically affects children, with only two percent of cases affecting adults.
+Archival record label The Numero Group announced they would be reissuing their discography in 2026, culminating in Your Hearts Belong to Us, a compilation of their discography with unreleased songs.

 Style, influences, and legacy

 The band is typically seen as a vital part of the "San Diego sound", an early style of post-hardcore originating from San Diego that was popularized by bands such as Swing Kids and Heroin.
 The group's first three releases were issued by Gravity Records, a label that is also considered to have played an important role in the "San Diego sound".
 The band's early recordings, such as The Lady Is A Cat, displayed a somewhat "basic" hardcore punk sound, while In Love With Jetts introduced a much more spastic, noisy style that the band would later be known for.
 The group's final album, Gems Of Masochism, introduced synthesizers and an overall gothic aesthetic, both musically and visually.
 The band has been described as post-hardcore, art punk, emo, post-punk, and no wave.
 They have been described as pioneers of screamo as well.

 The band has gone on to name many influences, including mid-late 1980s DC emo and hardcore bands such as Ignition and Rites of Spring.
 The Birthday Party was also a major early influence for the group, and the somewhat strange style of The Nation of Ulysses also inspired the group majorly.
 Vocalist Aaron Montaigne has also stated that the vocal style of Chris Thompson (of the late 1980s Washington, DC hardcore group Fury) shaped his own style of desperate, fearful vocals.
+In a 2024 interview, Aaron Montaigne credited his vocal style as derived from San Francisco emo band Fuel.
+Other influences they have cited include Embrace, Squirrel Bait and Shudder to Think.

 Antioch Arrow were a highly influential band for their time.
 They influenced sass music.
 At the Drive-In once stated how the group influenced them, as well as The Blood Brothers.
 The experimental noise rock band Racebannon has also described Antioch Arrow as an early influence.